 7. Not Cutting Nails Slowly And Precisely With The Right Equipment

 Nail trimming is a challenge for most dog owners, and it’s one of the reasons you should focus on getting your dog used to having their paws handled during training.
-Don’t rush into nail clipping, and make sure you use sharp clippers and replace them regularly.
+Don’t rush into nail clipping, and make sure you use sharp clippers.
+Replace them regularly.
 Dull clippers crush nails instead of cutting them, and they can slip and lead to injury.
 Make sure you know how to spot the quick of the nails.
 If your dog has light colored nails, you’ll probably be able to see the quick as a pink circle around each nail.
 If your dog has dark nails, the quick might only be visible as a black circle when you cut into the nail.
 Go slowly and do not cut the quick, as it will cause bleeding and pain.
 If you are unsure of how to do this, ask your veterinarian or a professional groomer for advice.

 8. Shaving Too Close